mykelalvis/FT/Traveller/Library/Introduction to the Traveller Adventure.md

 Until one - the Sylean Federation - reached out its hand, provided by a man born of the union between a Solomani father and a Vilani mother, establishing the Third Imperium.

 That was over 1000 years ago.
-By the Terran calendar, it was the year 4518 AD.
+By the [[Terra|Terran]] calendar, it was the year 4518 AD.
 Cleon I declared himself emperor, established a new dating system (the one we use today), and a campaign was begun to recapture all of the member worlds lost after the fall of the Rule of Man.

 Some 500 years passes, but the former Imperium was restored - and it grew, larger than ever before, thanks to the establishment of the Imperial Interstellar Scout Service and the aggressive efforts made by a long line of strong handed emperors.